rajeshwarandevops/azure_web-app/fine-best-free-app-landing-page/README.txt

-CICD -One click webapp deployment
+"CICD -One click azure webapp deployment"

 This code used for hosting azure webapp with Free tier deployment using azure devops CICD approach